dragontwiz/pro_lexyanrad/README.md

 ## About the CI/CD

 ## About the Security
-  The Scurity of the project acts on two different ocasions.
-The first one ocurs when pushing or merging into the developer or other sub branches.
+ The security of the project acts on two different occasions.
+The first one occurs when pushing or merging into the developer or other sub-branches.
 The second is when pushing or merging from other branches into the main branch.
-That way, no error or security invulnerability can be pushed or merged in the sub branches.
-The second security check is for security invulnerabilities when merging two branches.
+That way, no errors or security vulnerabilities can be pushed or merged into the sub-branches.
+The second security check is for security vulnerabilities when merging two branches.

 ## About the Docker deploy